Overview

 Peers: EMHI attracts diverse professional backgrounds across healthcare, business and technology sectors.

-Starting July 2024, the Executive Health Informatics Program will be offered fully online.
+The Executive Health Informatics Program is offered fully online.

-The new online format will enable a new segment of students from across Canada, who currently are unable to access the University of Toronto’s MHI program, to attend courses and obtain the critical skills and knowledge provided by the program and desperately needed across the country.
-The new mode of delivery will also provide students with exposure to a broader range of use cases and architectures from across Canada.
-EMHI students will be able to interact with colleagues from across the country and with instructors who are able to join the faculty from across Canada, enabling cross-fertilization of ideas and approaches to the practice of informatics.
+The new online format enables a new segment of students from across Canada, who currently are unable to access the University of Toronto’s MHI program, to attend courses and obtain the critical skills and knowledge provided by the program and desperately needed across the country.
+The new mode of delivery provides students with exposure to a broader range of use cases and architectures from across Canada.
+EMHI students will be able to interact with faculty and colleagues, enabling cross-fertilization of ideas and approaches to the practice of informatics.

-EMHI students will be expected to come to Toronto twice for a residential component to accommodate courses which are difficult to teach online.
-The residential component will be held in February of each year to synergize with a planned annual conference which will enable networking with multiple cohorts, presentation of EMHI projects and networking with policy players in Ontario.
+EMHI students are expected to come to Toronto twice for a residential component to accommodate courses which are better taught in-person.
+The residential component is held in February of each year to synergize with the annual Future of Health Leadership, Informatics and Policy (FHLIP) conference which enables networking with multiple cohorts, presentation of EMHI projects and networking with policy players in Ontario.
+Students are expected to submit their project work to the FHLIP conference.
+Papers are peer-reviewed and if accepted are published in a conference proceedings which is indexed in Medline.
+Students get the opportunity to network with key policy leaders, stakeholders and patients in an intimate setting to advance their project work.

 Gain Practice Experience